gammarf/grf_sphinx/client.rst

 Client
 ******

-This covers the open-source client.

  .. figure:: _static/images/client.jpg
     :align: center
-    :width: 70%

     ΓRF client software

  .. figure:: _static/images/array.jpg
     :align: center
-    :width: 70%

     An array of RTL-SDR SDRs, used by a client